gluster/glusterfs-specs/done/Features/afr-arbiter-volumes.md

 bricks B2 and B3 (B3 being arbiter brick) and B2 is down, then data-self-heal will *not* happen from B3 to sink brick B1, and will be pending until B2 comes up and heal can happen from it.
-Note that  metadata and entry self-heals can still happen from B3 if it is one of the sources.cd
+Note that  metadata and entry self-heals can still happen from B3 if it is one of the sources.